brainfo/covid_analysis/README.md

-# MedBioinfo 2022 Applied Bioinformatics
+# One shared part from MedBioinfo 2022 Applied Bioinformatics
 ## Slurm jobs and Snakemake workflows for virus abundant analysis

 ### Data source